-PROPOSAL NO. 3-ELECTION OF CLASS 2017 DIRECTORS PROPOSAL NO. 3 WILL NOT BE VOTED UPON IF OUR SHAREHOLDERS APPROVE PROPOSAL NO. 1
+P ROPOSAL NO. 3-ELECTION OF CLASS 2017 DIRECTORS

+PROPOSAL NO. 3 WILL NOT BE VOTED UPON IF OUR SHAREHOLDERS APPROVE PROPOSAL NO. 1

-Our Articles of Incorporation currently provides for a classified Board.
+Our Articles currently provides for a classified Board.
 Each person elected as a Class 2017 director at the Annual Meeting will serve a three-year term expiring on the date of the 2017 Annual Meeting of Shareholders.
 Our Board has nominated Luella G. Goldberg and Randall D. Sampson for election as Class 2017 directors at the Annual Meeting-ONLY in the event Proposal No. 1 is NOT APPROVED and the Board remains classified.

 Information about each of the nominees as of the date of this Proxy Statement, including their current positions and offices, business experience, director positions held currently or at any time during the last five years, tenure as a Communications Systems, Inc. director, and the experiences, qualifications, attributes or skills that caused the Governance and Nominating Committee and our Board to determine that the nominees should serve as one of our directors is set forth under the heading "Board of Directors."
 In the event Proposal No. 1 is NOT APPROVED and the Class 2017 nominees standing for election at the Annual Meeting are elected, the directors will serve in the classes specified below:

-All of the nominees have indicated their willingness to serve, if elected, but if any should be unable or unwilling to serve, proxies may be voted for a substitute nominee designated by the Board.
+Each of the two nominees has indicated a willingness to serve, if elected, but if either should be unable or unwilling to serve, proxies may be voted for a substitute nominee designated by the Board.

-Class 2017 Directors (Standing for election for a term expiring at the 2017 Annual Meeting of Class 2015 Directors (Term expires at the 2015 Annual Meeting of Class 2016 Directors (Term expires at the 2016 Annual Meeting of
+Name Class 2017 Directors (Standing for election for a term expiring at the 2017 Annual Meeting of Shareholders) Class 2015 Directors (Term expires at the 2015 Annual Meeting of Shareholders) Class 2016 Directors (Term expires at the 2016 Annual Meeting of Shareholders

-Name Shareholders) Shareholders) Shareholders

 Luella G. Goldberg X

 Roger H.D.
 Lacey X

 Gerald D. Pint X

 Richard A. Primuth X

 Curtis A. Sampson X

-Randall C. Sampson X
+Randall D. Sampson X